Alternative approaches to redefining the kilogram

-The scientific community examined several approaches to redefining the kilogram before deciding on a redefinition of the SI base units in November 2018.
+The scientific community examined several approaches to redefining the kilogram before deciding on a revision of the SI in November 2018.
 Each approach had advantages and disadvantages.

 Prior to the redefinition, the kilogram and several other SI units based on the kilogram were defined by an artificial metal object called the international prototype of the kilogram (IPK).
 There was broad agreement that the older definition of the kilogram should be replaced.